ericsnoddy/Xelda/README.md

 animation and sprite/particle manipulation.
 Setting up a "camera" for a topdown scroller.
 Working with nested dictionaries/lists.
 Defining hitboxes and checking collisions.
 Populating the land with Tiles (via Tiled level editor).
 And refining the code for playability/response (eg, fix clunky world movement).
-UPDATE: Skipping refinements as I think I've gotten what I wanted out of this demo.
+I'm going to leave the game as is -- incredibly unbalanced -- because learning to tweak gameplay was not my goal.

 CONTROLS (editable in settings.py):